ThomasTJdev/nim_qr/README.md

 # Install

-Install this package with nimble or manually:
+Install this package with nimble or manually.
+Remember to place the shared library in you library-folder.

 ## Nimble

 ```
 nimble install qr
 # and then just `import qr`
+#
+# The installation process will try to copy the required shared library
+# `qrcodegen.so` to your library folder.
+This would probably fail due
+# missing rights, and you shouldn't run `nimble` with `sudo`.
+Just follow
+# the output on the screen and copy the file.
+For linux:
+cp src/qr/qrcodegen.so /usr/lib/qrcodegen.so
 ```

 ## Manually